-Luggage sets are a fun, affordable option.
-Many hard-core travelers eschew luggage sets, preferring to own a specific selection of bags for their various travel needs, but luggage sets are a great choice for those who either need to pack a lot of stuff and want their bags to match, or for the less-frequent traveler who want to own a good variety of bags -- and want the discount that usually comes with buying them as a set.
-They're great for family travel too, mom and dad can use the larger bags and the bigger kids can use the smaller bags.
-And don't forget your tots: we found an adorable roller bag that even the youngest toddler can pull through the airport while your fellow travelers enjoy a dose of cuteness to brighten their travel-trampled day.
+While many hard-core travelers eschew luggage sets, preferring instead to own a specific selection of bags for their various travel needs, luggage sets are still a great choice for those who either need to pack a lot of stuff and want their bags to match, or for less-frequent travelers who want to own a good variety of bags -- and want the discount that usually comes with buying them as a set.